chris-dykes-j/chris-dykes-j/README.md

-I'm a student, drummer, and aspiring web developer.
+Student, drummer, and aspiring web developer.
 I have varying levels of experience with JS, TS, Rust, C++, Java, Python, and PHP.
-Currently improving my front-end development, and building a dev blog.
+Currently improving my front-end development, building a dev blog, and cleaning old projects.

-The j is for Jazz.

 <!--
 **chris-dykes-j/chris-dykes-j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.